gilliganondata/speedtest-log/README.md

 You can create the same variable by opening your `.Renviron` file and adding a line to it:

 `SPEEDTEST_GSHEET = "[the ID for your Google Sheet]"`

+## Scheduling the Tests to Run

+Once `run-speedtest.R` is configured and working, it can be scheduled using the `cronR` package on the Mac or using Task Scheduler on Windows.
+The schedule can be set up for any frequency.
+I set it up for hourly, but it could be daily or weekly or even be changed over time.

+This does simply build a data set stored in Google Sheets that grows indefinitely over time.
+The larger the Google Sheet, the longer it takes the RNotebook to run or the Shiny app to load.
+There are two settings in `run-speedtest.R` to limit the growth of this data:

+* `num_servers` -- this controls how many tests are run; technically, it controls how many different servers the standard set of SpeedTest tests get run on.
+If you just run SpeedTest from [speedtest.net](https://www.speedtest.net/), the system picks the "best" server and just runs the test on that.
+This script lets you specify how many servers to run the tests on just to get a broader read on your device's bandwidth.

+* `smaller_file` -- this is a simple TRUE/FALSE.
+If this is set to `TRUE`, then the script removes a number of columns from the SpeedTest data before pushing the results to the Google Sheet.
+This cuts the size of the dataset by ~2/3.

 ## Output - RNotebook